A Complete Guide to Med Pay

 Medical payment coverage, often referred to as "Med Pay," is an option available on most car insurance policies that provides for payment of the insured's medical and chiropractic bills when injuries occur during the operation of the covered motor vehicle.

 Most frequently, these injuries are the result of a collision.
 The amount of coverage can vary greatly ranging from $1,000.00 to $50,000.00 (or more) per person in coverage.
-This coverage may be purchased through your insurance agent or company.
+Medical payments coverage may be purchased through your insurance agent or company.

 How can I determine if I have medical payment coverage on my existing insurance policy?

 Some insurance carriers will list the available coverages on your insurance card.
 If not, all available coverages and amounts are listed on the insurance policy declarations page.

 If your insurance card does not list your coverage and you do not have easy access to your declarations page, you can determine this information easily from the insurance company or your insurance agent.

 Most insurance companies have a dedicated telephone number for policy questions and they can usually provide this information within a matter of minutes.

 If I do have medical payment coverage and I am injured in an automobile accident, should I use this coverage?

 Yes.
 If you have the coverage, you should absolutely use it.
 As explained in more detail below, the coverage will not affect your insurance rates, will protect you and your passengers, and will in most cases allow a greater recovery in your personal injury case.